Bowden House School

 Creation of menus

-Design and implementation of visual guides connecting health and food, and
+Design of visual guides connecting health and food,

-The onboarding of the multiple departments involved in student welfare
+The onboarding of the multiple departments and stakeholders involved in student welfare